 The Association, although nonprofit, will incur operating and capital expenses and require funding as outlined below:

-- The Steering Committee will prepare or oversee the preparation of a proposed Operating Budget each year, which will be approved by the membership.
+1) The Steering Council will prepare or oversee the preparation of a proposed Operating Budget each year, which will be approved by the membership.
 This budget will consider required capital outlays, maintenance costs, utilities, and any other anticipated expense for the coming year.
 In addition, this proposed Budget will outline expenditures that are optional, or contingent upon fundraising efforts.

-- General recurring costs, such as utilities and basic operating expenses, are expected to be covered by annual Dues paid by members.
+2) General recurring costs, such as utilities and basic operating expenses, are expected to be covered by annual Dues paid by members.
 Dues are payable PER PLOT, not per member, as each plot will consume a given amount of water and supplies.
-The amount of Dues for each year will be adjusted annually based on water usage fees and operating expenses.
-As of January 1st, 2016 fees are set at $36/year per plot for 4’x12’ plots, $60/year per plot for 10’x10’ plots.
+The amount of Dues for each year will be adjusted annually to cover these anticipated expenses.

-- Capital Expenses or other costs not covered by Dues must be approved by the membership along with proposed funding, which may include a Dues surcharge, fundraising events, grants, etc.
+4) Capital expenses or other costs not covered by Dues must be approved by the membership along with proposed funding, which may include a Dues surcharge, fundraising events, grants, etc.

-- The Association will be under the nonprofit umbrella of the Sustainable Food Center, and thus many of the bills, including water, are anticipated to paid via payments to the Sustainable Food Center.
+5) As an Association under the nonprofit umbrella of the Sustainable Food Center, many of the bills, including water, are paid through an account managed by the Sustainable Food Center.
+We will adapt our practices as needed to maintain compliance with the requirements of the Sustainable Food Center.

-The Association will consider applications for use of the common areas of the garden for public or private events, in consideration for certain donations or services provided to the Association, on a case-by-case basis.
-Such use must be approved by a vote of the entire membership and allowed by prevailing City regulations
+USES OF THE COMMON AREA The Association will consider applications for use of the common areas of the garden (inside the fence) for public or private events, in consideration for certain donations or services provided to the Association, on a case-by-case basis.
+Such use must be approved by a vote of the Steering Council and allowed by prevailing City regulations.
+7

-No Steering Committee member shall be liable to the Association or its members for monetary damages for any action or inaction, unless that member engages in intentional misconduct or a knowing violation of the law.
+LIMITATION ON LIABILITY OF MANAGING BODY No Steering Council member shall be liable to the Association or its members for monetary damages for any action or inaction, unless that member engages in intentional misconduct or a knowing violation of the law.

-The Association and its Steering Committee have all implied powers necessary and proper to carry out its express powers.
+The Association and its Steering Council have all implied powers necessary and proper to carry out its express powers.